mertcd/network-traffic-analysis/README.md

 ## Arp Poisoning Live Detection

-We can set a sniffer for arp packets detect if there is someone trying to introduce new mac adress in our network enviroment.We u.se arpls keyword and interface name it could be wi-fi or eth0 then we can enter the correct gateway ip and gateway mac.
+We can set a sniffer for arp packets detect if there is someone trying to introduce new mac adress in our network enviroment.We use arpls keyword and interface name it could be wi-fi or eth0 then we can enter the correct gateway ip and gateway mac.

 arpls [interface name] [gateway ip ] [gateway mac]